Field Peas Western Region - GrowNotes™

 Up until the early 2000s the field pea industry in Australia was based almost entirely on tall trailing, indeterminate flowering and late-maturing cultivars.
 More recently a major shift has occurred across southern Australia towards a uniquely Australian bred field pea plant ideotype (cv.
 KaspaP) that is broadly adapted.
-This cultivar is semidwarf, semi-leafless, determinate, late in flowering although early maturing, semi-erect at maturity and highly resistant to seed shattering.

 Was this page helpful?